Skip to main content

 Scopes and permissions

 Glean-defined scopes govern API capabilities.
-Request the minimum scopes needed.
+Request the minimum scopes needed for your integration.
 Examples include SEARCH, CHAT, AGENTS, MCP, DOCUMENTS, TOOLS, and ENTITIES.
-Scopes apply to Client API operations.
+For MCP remote servers, the relevant scopes (particularly MCP and related resource scopes) are automatically managed during the OAuth flow.
 The Indexing API uses a separate authentication model and does not accept OAuth.

 Troubleshooting and cautions